 - Cattles are an important asset of the tribe and were allowed a few only at resettlement areas

-- Full consultation was guaranteed by the Ethiopian commission but it was not in a proper fashion
+- Full consultation was guaranteed by the Ethiopian commission but it was not in. proper fashion

 - Researchers were there at OMO lower valley to estimate the human rights of the tribals but those were in vain and no actions materialized afterward.

-- Low literacy hampered the Mursi tribe to understand and voice their discomfort
+- Low literacy hampered the Mursi tribe from understanding and voicing their discomfort.

 - Food and aid promised by the Ethiopian government were not met in actual